-Your first step is to discuss it with school.
-Most issues can be resolved this way.
-You can also contact your local council's school attendance support team.
-Your local Special Educational Needs and Disabilities Information Advice and Support Service (SENDIASS) will be able to offer advice and support.
+Your local Special Educational Needs and Disabilities Information, Advice and Support Service (SENDIASS) will also be able to offer advice and support.

 If these steps don't succeed, you can make a formal complaint to the school or local council following their complaints procedure.
 All schools must have one and details can usually be found on the school website.